andeaale/home-assistant-configuration/docs/media_player_plexdevices.md

 ## Compatibility
 Here's what I've tested it with so far:
 * NVidia Shield
+	* as client
+	* as Plex Media Server
 * PlexConnected Apple TV 3
 * Plex Web Safari
 * Plex Web Chrome